edlund/silverstripe-patchwork/README.md

 patchwork provides a bunch of features which are very nice to have, you can find some simple example for the most interesting parts below.

-### Constraints for DataObjects.

-Constraints can be specified for has_one-relations for DataObjects.
-It is possible to use constraints for Versioned DataObjects too, provided that both sides of the relation are Versioned and that only the stages "Stage" and "Live" are used.

-		class PageWidget extends DataObject {
-			private static $db = array(
-				'Title' => 'Text',
-			);
-			private static $has_one = array(
-				'Page' => 'Page',
-			);
-			private static $constraints = array(
-				'Page' => 'on delete cascade'
-			);
-        }

 ### Automatic publishing and unpublishing for related Versioned DataObjects.

-Making sure that Versioned DataObjects connected to for example a Page through a has_one-relation are published and unpublished when their referenced Page will usually require quite a bit of code.
+Making sure that Versioned DataObjects connected to for example a Page through a `has_one`-relation are published and unpublished when their referenced Page will usually require quite a bit of code.
 Autoversioned allows Versioned DataObjects sync their staging with their owner.